stronnag/xtc68/src/tools/README.md

 These files were previously found in the `utils` directory of UQLX; where they've bit-rotted into uselessness.

+The files here support sqlux, in particular, the discovery and maintenance of 'XTcc' data tokens.

 ## qcp

 `qcp` copies `xtc68` executable(s) into a UQLX directory.